kamleshbp/GreatKart/README.md

 - After purchasing a product, the User can provide the Product review as well.

-Below are some Images of the website.
+Below is the homepage of the website.
+You can find all other screenshots in screenshots folder.

 ![Homepage](./screenshots/homepage.png?raw=true)